SandwichGouda/Data/Data.md

 - Pentesting, IMSI Catcher, ...
 - root.me, hackthebox, Cryptohack (for crypto, very pedagogic, more than root.me), Ozint ; practice !
+- _Forensic_ is the practice of searching a (typically old) hard drive, trying to get old files that were typically not erased.

 ## Virtualization